-I bought a domain: http://www.etiquettecreative.org/
+I bought a domain: http://www.etiquettecreative.org/ and am looking forward to see what comes.

 I’ve been doing a lot of work on the FashioningCircuits.com blog for this independent study I’m in with Kim Knight at UTD.
 I even created the new top banner logo design y’all.
 We’re learning a lot about the history of fashion, feminism and technology while we try to relate it all back to new media.